michaelx/Launchbot/README.md

 2. Create a new build: `npm run build`
 3. Upload the files in the folder `dist`.

+### Upgrading

+`git pull`, or download the latest release and replace your copy with it.
+If an embedded default config is used, make sure to make a backup of it, or `stage` and `merge` it.

 ## Keyboard shortcuts

 Shortcut | Action